 Ash and Elm horticulture is a partnership between Myself, Emma and my husband David.
 The name came from David’s surname Ashley and my initials ELM.
 Hence Ash & Elm.

-We are based in mid Wales, just outside the small town Llanidloes.
-Striving to enhance the long-term well-being of people and the planet.
+We are based in Mid Wales, just outside the small town Llanidloes.
+Striving to enhance the long-term well-being of people and the planet, using agroecological practices.
 Through creating diverse systems that build biodiversity and strengthen communities.
 Providing local wholesome food and flowers to feed body and spirit.

 We have been growing the majority of our own veg, fruit and flowers for over 20 years.
-For 10 years we cultivated an acre, which mostly fed us, with the excess being sold to the local organic shop ‘Great Oak Foods’ and the flower shop ‘Bizzy Lizzy’s’.
+For 10 years we cultivated an acre, which mostly fed us, with the excess being sold to the local organic shop ‘Great Oak Foods’ and the florists.
 In 2011 we started developing a new five acres plot of land using agroecological principles.